Drones/Unmanned Aircraft Vehicles (UAVs)

 Weber State University Drones/UAV (Unmanned Aircraft Vehicle) Information

-Weber State University has established the following requirements and rules to comply with relevant state law as well as the Federal Aviation Administration (FAA), which regulates operations of unmanned aircraft vehicles.
-Compliance to these requirements will ensure safety and privacy of the University community.
+Weber State University has established the following requirements and rules to comply with Federal Aviation Administration (FAA) which regulates operations of unmanned aircraft vehicles (drones).
+Compliance to these requirements will ensure safety, security, and privacy of the University community.

-University-owned drones/UAV must be FAA registered as well as register with Risk Management and the FAA.
-They also must be insured.
+University-owned drones/UAV must be FAA registered as well as register with Risk Management for compliance and insurance purposes.
 All Weber State University-owned drone flights and/or other flights on Weber State University property must be approved by Risk Management, Public Safety, and other applicable departments.

-Personal (recreational or hobbyist) use of drones at Weber State University property is prohibited at all times.
-Use of drones to take photographs or videos for personal use is prohibited.
+Personal (recreational or hobbyist) use of drones on Weber State University property is prohibited.

 Drone/Unmanned Aerial Vehicle (UAV) Flight Requirements/Rules

-Prior to flying a University-owned drone or any other drone for University purposes, you must obtain approvals and meet the following requirements as soon as practicable, but at least five business days in advance of your scheduled drone flight
+Prior to flying a drone at Weber State University or for University purposes, you must obtain approvals and meet the following requirements as soon as practicable, preferably at least five business days prior to planned drone flight.

 - Provide proof of Drone/UAS Certificate of Registration

-- Provide proof of insurance ($1M/$3M aggregate) naming Weber State University as additional insured (for non-WSU owned drone flights).
+- Provide proof of insurance ($1M/$3M aggregate) naming Weber State University as additional insured (for non-WSU owned drones)

 - Flights should be limited to 400 feet altitude and no faster than 100 mph.

-- Flights must take place during the day.
-The FAA prohibits flights when visibility is low.
+- Flights must take place during daylight hours only.
+The FAA prohibits flights when visibility is low

-- The operator must assess weather conditions and locations where there are people to lessen risks of injury and losses if he/she loses control of the UAV.
+- The operator must assess weather conditions to lessen risks of injury and losses if he/she loses control of the drone

-- The operator must discontinue the flight when continuing would pose a hazard to people or other property.
+- The operator must immediately discontinue the flight when continuing would pose a risks to people or property

 - The drone/UAV may not fly over people